 Foreign settled property: the settlor's domicile

-However, a claim for tax arising on the death of a person entitled to an IIP in foreign property settled by a UK domiciliary may be affected by the application of a DoubleTaxation Convention or Agreement (IHTM27161) which may override the general rule above.
-This will usually involve a pre-1975 Double Taxation Agreement and a settlement the ‘proper law’ of which is claimed to be other thanthat of part of the UK.
-Refer to TG any case where the ‘proper law’ of a settlement is claimed to be non-UK.
+However, a claim for tax arising on the death of a person entitled to a qualifying IIP in foreign property settled by a UK domiciliary may be affected by the application of a DoubleTaxation Convention or Agreement (IHTM27161) as it may override the general rule above.
+This will usually involve a pre-1975 Double Taxation Agreement and a settlement where the ‘proper law’ is claimed to be non-UK.
+Seek advice from Technical if this is claimed.

 If the settlement is a relevant property trust (IHTM42161), the anti-avoidance provisions of IHTA84/S80 to IHTA84/S82 may mean that the domicile of some person(s) other than the settlor is also relevant.

 The position of a settled reversionary interest is considered at IHTM04286.